Economy of Guyana: 2025

 In the first quarter of 2025, Guyana’s Natural Resource Fund (NRF) received USD 605.5 million in oil revenues, including seven profit oil payments and one royalty payment.
 These payments were for oil produced from January to March 2025, with two payments related to December 2024 lifts.
 Despite an increase in daily production, the country's earnings are expected to decline due to a projected 10.9% drop in oil prices, forecasted at USD 71.9 per barrel for 2025.
 In 2024, Guyana's oil production grew by 57.7%, yielding 225.4 million barrels and generating USD 2.6 billion in revenue.
 Under the 2016 Production Sharing Agreement, Guyana receives a 2% share of oil sold and a 12.5% profit share after ExxonMobil's expenses.
 The country is also set to have 246 oil lifts in 2025.

 Forestry

 Guyana contains the "largest unspoiled rainforests on the continent".
 Despite the vast forests covering the country, the timber industry has remained small due to infrastructural limitations such as undeveloped roads and lacking or unreliable electricity to milling operations.

 The country also sees large financial contributions from international organizations looking to protect the forests.

 Fishing

 Most of what is fished is consumed locally, but there is a sizable export market for ocean shrimp.
 Overfishing of shrimp has led to Atlantic seabob becoming the most commercially important catch.
 Commercial fishing is mostly marine, as inland fishing is mostly attributed to subsistence fishing done by Amerindians.

-Data
+Macroeconomic statistics

 The following table shows the main economic indicators in 1980–2028 (with IMF staff estimates for 2021–2028).
 Inflation below 3% is in green.